mongodb/terraform-provider-mongodbatlas/docs/resources/push_based_log_export.md

 `mongodbatlas_push_based_log_export` provides a resource for push-based log export feature.
 The resource lets you configure, enable & disable the project level settings for the push-based log export feature.
 Using this resource you can continually push logs from mongod, mongos, and audit logs to an Amazon S3 bucket.
 Atlas exports logs every 5 minutes.

+The [push based log export Terraform module](https://registry.terraform.io/modules/terraform-mongodbatlas-modules/push-based-log-export/mongodbatlas/latest) makes use of this resource and simplifies its use.

 ## Example Usages